 But this doesn’t necessarily connote the entire demise of rustic elements.
 This year will witness an overlapping of different elements – rustic, industrial and luxe all share a combined spotlight along the blurred lines of modern simplicity.

 This provides homeowners with more flexibility when designing and decorating their homes.

 2. Framed Sliding Glass Panels for Semi Open Spaces

-Semi-opened spaces are very much welcomed because it offers homeowners the flexibility of a wider open area and the choice to make room for a little privacy.
+Semi-opened spaces are very much welcomed because they offer homeowners the flexibility of a wider open area and the choice to make room for a little privacy.